 Board Members

-• Rob Loats
+• Rob Loats (Chairperson)

-Rob is a primary production business manager from rural Victoria.
-He has extensive experience of issues associated with natural resource and water management and skills associated with government and non-government state agency inputs and outputs.
+Rob is a past primary production business manager from rural Victoria.
+He has extensive experience of issues associated with natural resource and water management and skills associated with finance, government and non-government state agency inputs and outputs.

 Read More

-• Scott Jefferis
+• Scott Jefferis (Deputy Chairperson)

 Read More